Technical SEO

 What is a technical SEO audit?

-A technical SEO audit is a structured examination of the infrastructure layer of a website — crawlability, indexability, Core Web Vitals, mobile usability, security, structured data, and redirect handling — that determines how efficiently search engines and AI engines can access, render, understand, and cite the content.
-It identifies issues that prevent ranking and citation regardless of content quality, and produces a prioritised fix list ordered from highest-impact infrastructure blockers down to long-tail signal cleanup.
+A structured examination of website infrastructure—crawlability, indexability, Core Web Vitals, mobile usability, security, structured data, and redirect handling—determining how efficiently search engines and AI engines access, render, understand, and cite content.

 How often should I conduct a technical SEO audit?